 - Marketing Research: students working with Converse philanthropy specialists to conduct a pilot study with students and graduates on the nature and effectiveness of fundraising appeals; and

-- Spanish Language students using their developing language and cultural skills to help K-5 children and their families “acclimatize” to both school and daily life in Spartanburg.
+- Hispanic Studies: students using their developing language and cultural skills to help K-5 children and their families “acclimatize” to both school and daily life in Spartanburg.